kablondino/project_euler/README.md

 All of the solutions will be attempted without use of proprietary functions, *i.e.* no built-in Matlab functions that aren't in Octave.

 Use the `run.sh` script to run and time all of the problems.
+It assumes you are using the `gcc` and `gfortran` compilers, and have Matlab runnable from the terminal as `matlab`.

 ## Status